 Other recommended events

-- Adrienne Mayor is a historian of ancient science and warfare, and a classical folklorist who investigates natural knowledge contained in pre-scientific myths and oral traditions.
+- Adrienne Mayor, a historian of ancient science, investigates natural knowledge contained in myths and oral traditions.
 Mayor's most recent book is "Gods and Robots: Myths, Machines, and Ancient Dreams of Technology" (2018).
-Her previous book "The Amazons: Lives and Legends of Warrior Women across the Ancient World" (2014) was awarded the Sarasvati Prize for Women in Mythology 2016.
-Her biography of Mithradates VI of Pontus, "The Poison King", was a finalist for the National Book Award 2009 and won top honors for Biography, Independent Publishers' Awards 2010.
+Other books include "The Amazons: Lives and Legends of Warrior Women across the Ancient World" (2014) and a biography of Mithradates VI, "The Poison King," a National Book Award finalist (2009).
 Her research looks at ancient "folk science" precursors, alternatives, and parallels to modern scientific methods.
 Mayor's two books on pre-Darwinian fossil traditions in classical antiquity and in Native America opened a new field within the emerging discipline of Geomythology, and her book on the origins of biological weapons uncovered the ancient roots of biochemical warfare.
-She's also a Research Scholar in Stanford's History and Philosophy of Science and Technology Program.
-Mayor's work has been featured on NPR and BBC, the History Channel, etc.
+A research scholar in Classics and the History and Philosophy of Science Program, she is currently a Berggruen Fellow, Center for Advanced Study in the Behavioral Sciences, Stanford.